ramona-dsouza/RD-Synonym-Finder-Merriam-Webster-Dictionary/README.md

 # Overview Merriam Webster Synonyms

 Synonym Archive is a single-service web application that delivers a branded synonym discovery experience on top of the Merriam-Webster Thesaurus API.
-The product combines a vintage editorial frontend with a backend proxy layer that protects credentials and centralizes outbound API behavior.

 ## Live Demo